courtinm/abm-mec-placement/EXPERIMENTS.md

 This document is a run-by-run log of the experimental workflow behind the dissertation *"Agent-Based Modelling of Compute Placement for Latency- and Throughput-Aware Mobile Edge Computing"*.
-Where `README.md` documents *what the code is*, this document documents *what was run, in what order, why, and what each run produced* - so that the pipeline can be followed and reproduced stage by stage rather than reverse-engineered from the scripts.
+Where `README.md` documents *what the code is*, this document documents *what was run, in what order, why, and what each run produced*, so that the pipeline can be followed and reproduced stage by stage rather than reverse-engineered from the scripts.

 All commands are run from `abm_communication_networks/` (the project root).
 All scripts are